Midwestern HomeLife

 • Facebook

-piece of chocolate caramel poke cake on white plate
+a piece of chocolate caramel poke cake on a white plate.

-piece of chocolate caramel poke cake on white plate
+a piece of chocolate caramel poke cake on a white plate.

-piece of chocolate caramel poke cake on white plate
+a piece of chocolate caramel poke cake on a white plate.

-Chocolate Caramel Poke Cake is the moistest, most decadent chocolate cake on the planet.
-Soaked with gooey sweet caramel sauce, layered with chocolate pudding and caramel whipped cream, and topped with Heath bits and chocolate shavings, this chocolate caramel cake will be a huge hit wherever you bring it.
+Moist, decadent Chocolate Caramel Poke Cake with sweetened condensed milk and caramel sauce is layered with chocolate pudding and caramel whipped cream, then topped with Heath bits and chocolate shavings.
+I promise, this chocolate caramel cake will be a huge hit wherever you bring it.

 piece of chocolate caramel poke cake on white plate.